gramineproject/graphene/Tools/gsc/README.rst

 driver details.

 **Graphenizing the base image:** The second stage copies the important Graphene artifacts (e.g., the runtime and signer tool) from the first stage.
-It then prepares the manifest file by adding image specific variables such as the executable path and the library path, and scanning the entire image to generate a list of trusted files.
+It then prepares image-specific variables such as the executable path and the library path, and scanning the entire image to generate a list of trusted files.
 GSC excludes files from ``/boot``, ``/dev``, ``/proc``, ``/var``, ``/sys`` and ``/etc/rc`` folders, since checksums are required which either don't exist or may vary across different deployment machines.
-Based on this manifest file, we use Graphene's signer tool to generate a signature and the Intel SGX manifest file.
-Afterwards we remove any previously created files or installed packages.
-In a last step the entrypoint is changed to launch the ``apploader.sh`` script which generates SGX token and starts the ``pal-Linux-SGX`` loader.
+The values combined for the manifest file.
+Graphene's signer tool to generates Intel SGX enclave measurement or signature, and the Intel SGX-specific manifest file.
+In a last step the entrypoint is changed to launch the ``apploader.sh`` script which generates Intel SGX token and starts the ``pal-Linux-SGX`` loader.

 Running graphenized Docker images
 ---------------------------------